Your Faculty Teach.

 14 days.

-Your department submits existing materials
+Submit existing materials

-Multiply builds the course — without involving faculty
+Multiply builds the course — without faculty

 Faculty review once — then it goes live